 In what sectors of the economy do accountants work?

-The descriptions below come from the Vault’s Industries and Professions guide on accounting.
-Get the whole guide, and much more (you must create an account), from the Vault Career Insider.
+The descriptions below come from the Firsthand’s guide to accounting.
+Get the whole guide, and much more (you must create an account), from Firsthand.

 1. Public Accounting

 Experience in the public accounting sector can provide a strong foundation for your career.
 Core services provided by public accounting firms include accounting, audit, assurance, tax, and advisory/consulting services.
 The four largest U.S. accounting firms are known as the “Big Four” and include Deloitte, EY, KPMG, and PwC.
 There are tens of thousands of firms in addition to the “Big Four.”
 See the top 100 firms here.

 Becoming a Certified Public Accountant.
 Many accountants working for a public accounting firm are certified public accountants (CPAs), meaning they have taken and passed the CPA exam.
 In order to become a CPA almost all states require that you meet educational, experience and ethical requirements and pass the Uniform CPA Examination.
 Only then will a state grant you a license to practice.
 Remember, all CPAs are accountants, but not all accountants are CPAs.

 - Association of Certified Fraud Examiners’ public accountant summary

 Corporate accounting is also referred to as cost, managerial, industrial, corporate, or private accounting.
 Large companies, especially those in the Fortune 500, may have their own accounting departments.
 These departments prepare financial information (both tax and audit) for public accountants, track company performance for internal evaluation, and work with management on issues related to acquisitions, international transactions, and other operational issues.
 Many medium- and smaller-sized businesses have one or more accountants on staff as well.